ankesh007/ICPC-Tutorials-slides/README.md

 Sorry if I missed any credits.

-I will try adding more stuffs and keeping this updated.
+I will try adding more stuffs and keep this updated.
 Also I have added a 'link' file to add good links.
 Feel free to share and contribute.

-PS: not_covered is named so because I didn't touch upon them in my talk.
+PS: `not_covered` is named so because I didn't touch upon them in my talk.